Macro-economic Dependencies on Ocean Ecosystems

 For detailed guidance on industry classification and supply and use table compilation, see TG-3.3 Economic Activity Relevant to the Ocean.

-Worked example: Ocean economy dependency ratio compilation
+Worked example: Ocean economy contribution ratio compilation

 Table 1: Ocean economy sub-matrix extracted from national SUTs (Country B, million currency units)